jangala-dev/lua-fibers/STRUCTURED-CONCURRENCY.md

 * If a defer raises an error:

   * If the scope was `"ok"`, it becomes `"failed"` and the defer’s error becomes the primary error.
-  * Otherwise the error is added to the failures list.
+  * Otherwise the error is added to the scope’s `defer_failures` list.

 A typical pattern is to attach resources to the current scope: